by Derek Redmond

 Because of their paint scheme, I couldn't resist colorizing another photo of this lineup, for Police Jeeps of The Hague on CJ3B.info.

 Lunch date with a CJ-3B!
-When Roseanna and I were in Barcelona this fall, Josep Bordas took us to see this Spanish-built EBRO Bravo (see Jeeps Made in Spain) on display in the "Club des Aventurers" restaurant, at the amusement park on Tibidabo mountain overlooking the city.
+When Roseanna and I were in Barcelona in 2016, Josep Bordas took us to see this Spanish-built EBRO Bravo (see Jeeps Made in Spain) on display in the "Club des Aventurers" restaurant, at the amusement park on Tibidabo mountain overlooking the city.